K-PaaS/application-platform-guide-eng/user_guide/development_platform/buildpack.md

 1)  JavaBuildpack::Component:: Expand the ModularComponent base class to add Tomcat Container Component.

-2)  Place the tomcat container class tomcat.rb in the folder where the container type components are located. (lib/java buildpack/container/tomcat.rb)
+2)  Place the tomcat container class tomcat.rb in the folder where the container-type components are located. (lib/java buildpack/container/tomcat.rb)

 3)  The essential function: detection, compilation, and release are implemented as follows.

--   **Detect Implementation:** Implements where to apply tomcat container to the deployed application or not.
+-   **Detect Implementation:** Implements where to apply the tomcat container to the deployed application or not.
     For example, if the return value of tomcat.rb is true, then tomcat is applied.
     Below is an example of the detect function implemented in tomcat.